China urges overseas Chinese to stay home as imported virus cases rise

 The death toll from the outbreak in mainland China had reached 2,943 as of the end of Monday, up by 31 from the previous day.

-Reporting by Ryan Woo and Pei Li; Additional reporting by Lusha Zhang and Brenda Goh; Editing by Shri Navaratnam and Michael Perry
+Reporting by Ryan Woo and Pei Li; Additional reporting by Lusha Zhang, Brenda Goh and Gao Liangping; Editing by Shri Navaratnam and Michael Perry